sarahsociables

 These are the most commonly requested deliverables but let me know if you want something creative!

-• Stories – Seen by my most engaged audience (views range from 750 to 2900).
+• Stories – Seen by my most engaged audience.
 I can also add a link to the story to direct people to your website.
 Stories are a fast and affordable option and are ideal for events or other news related items.

 • Website addition - I can add your event to my website event calendar.
 It's visited by Calgarians specifically looking for fun stuff to do in the city.